isabella232/partner-center-pr.pt-pt/partner-center/suspended-partner-center-account.md

 **Aplica-se a**

--  Partner Center
--  Centro de Parceiros para Microsoft Cloud para governo dos EUA
+- Centro de Parceiros para a nuvem do Governo da Microsoft

 **Funções adequadas**